 Obviously, it takes more than a weekend to see and do all that DC has to offer but I am hoping that it also becomes a favorite for you as well and the first of many trips to DC!

 After you’ve selected where to stay, you then need to consider how you want to spend your time.
-There is so much to see and do and I love it so much that I visit often.
+There are so many places to tour in Washington DC.

 The National Museum of American History is a must see with the Star Spangled Banner – the flag that flew over Fort McHenry during the War of 1812 and inspired Francis Scott Key to write the song that is now our national anthem.
 The eclectic museum houses everything from the ruby slippers that Judy Garland wore in The Wizard of Oz to a car from Disneyland‘s Dumbo the Flying Elephant ride to the Greensboro lunch counter.